radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 * Mapper: Converts Hash results from Repository commands (create, update, delete) to instances of the `Project` class
-* Model: A bare-bones representation of `Project` records within our application, accentuated with some hand-picked pieces of `ActiveModel`.
+* Model: A bare-bones representation of `Project` records within our application, which uses `ROM::Struct`, accentuated with some hand-picked pieces of `ActiveModel`.

 There's a clear _single responsibility_ for each of these classes that is sorely lacking in a traditional Rails model.
 Exploding our Rails model into